Batkivshchyna: Parliamentary activity in the Verkhovna Rada of the IX convocation (2019–present)

 On 18 October 2021, the Batkivshchyna faction announced a demand for the authorities to declare a state of emergency in the energy sector and proposed an urgent plan to avoid the crisis and calmly pass the heating season for.

-On 24 January 2022, the Batkivshchyna Party proposed the creation of a Government of National Unity in Ukraine to overcome the economic crisis in the country.
+On 24 January 2022, the Batkivshchyna Party proposed the creation of a national unity government in Ukraine to overcome the economic crisis in the country.

-On 27 January 2022, the Verkhovna Rada of Ukraine adopted a resolution initiated by MPs from the Batkivshchyna faction to establish a Temporary Commission of Inquiry to investigate possible corruption, which caused significant losses to the state budget, including NJSC Naftogaz of Ukraine.
+On 27 January 2022, the Verkhovna Rada adopted a resolution initiated by MPs from the Batkivshchyna faction to establish a Temporary Commission of Inquiry to investigate possible corruption, which caused significant losses to the state budget, including NJSC Naftogaz.
 The leader of the Tymoshenko faction became a member of this TSC.

-On 1 March 2022, during the Russian military invasion of Ukraine, the leader of the Batkivshchyna party, Yulia Tymoshenko, took custody of the Okhmatdyt children's hospital.
+On 1 March 2022, during the Russian invasion of Ukraine, Tymoshenko took custody of the Okhmatdyt children's hospital.
 Tymoshenko donated medicines and essentials to the institution.
 Tymoshenko also helps to take sick children out of Kyiv and the region to continue treatment and medical care abroad and in the western regions of the country.

-On 18 March 2022, Yulia Tymoshenko created the Center for Humanitarian Aid in the all-Ukrainian association "Batkivshchyna" to help vulnerable groups of the population and the Ukrainian military.
+On 18 March 2022, Tymoshenko created the Center for Humanitarian Aid in Batkivshchyna to help vulnerable groups of the population and the Ukrainian military.

-On 20 June 2022, in the Verkhovna Rada of Ukraine, the only Batkivshchyna faction did not support the ratification of the Istanbul Convention.
+On 20 June 2022, in the Verkhovna Rada, the only Batkivshchyna faction did not support the ratification of the Istanbul Convention.

 On 19 July 2022, at a closed meeting of the Verkhovna Rada, the Batkivshchyna faction prevented the consideration by the Verkhovna Rada of bills on the allocation of 264 billion budget hryvnias for Naftogaz of Ukraine.
 Speaking from the rostrum of the parliament, Tymoshenko published information confirming the corruption component of the package of government bills 7427 and 7429 submitted for consideration, which introduced an opaque scheme for the purchase of natural gas by Naftogaz.
 After that, the Verkhovna Rada sent these initiatives for a second second reading.

 On 29 July 2022, the Verkhovna Rada voted for the legislative initiative of Tymoshenko on the creation of a Temporary Special Commission to Investigate the Crisis in the Energy Market of Ukraine.